Skip to content Skip to footer

 Yes!
 Lateral hires will receive their salary starting the first day of work and through the entire training process.
 In addition, the academy, uniforms, and equipment are paid for by the agency.
 Click the link here to see the most current salary rates

-The lateral academy experience is condensed and focused on helping our new hires understand the culture of our agency, as well as ensuring all credentials are met before you work the road.
-Already being peace officers allows us to focus more on the specifics of a trooper’s daily duties.
+The lateral academy experience is condensed and focused on helping our new hires understand the culture of our agency, as well as ensuring all credentials are met before beginning their work on the road.
+As current certified peace officers, our instructors are able to focus more on the specifics of a trooper’s daily duties.

-Lateral transfers will complete a paid five-week non-militaristic, classroom, and hands-on learning WSP trooper equivalency course followed by a four-week field training course with a senior WSP commissioned officer.
+Lateral transfers will complete a paid minimum five-week non-militaristic, classroom, and hands-on learning WSP trooper equivalency course, followed by a four-week field training course with a senior WSP commissioned officer.

 Out-of-state peace officers must complete an additional two-week Washington state equivalency course provided by the WSP to obtain a Washington state peace officer certification.

-During the training, lateral hires will have the option to travel home at the end of each day or stay at the academy with no cost to them.
+During the training, lateral hires will have the option to travel home at the end of each day or stay at the academy at no cost to them.

-Lateral hires will complete four weeks of training at the WSP academy in Shelton, WA.
-During this time it will be open campus, and you will have the option to travel home at the end of each day or stay at the academy.
+Lateral hires will complete a minimum of five weeks of training at the WSP academy in Shelton, WA.
+During this time, the campus will be open and you will have the option to travel home at the end of each day or stay at the academy.

-Yes, all of the necessary gear to serve as a WSP trooper is provided to you, to include your firearms, uniform, patrol vehicle, and other equipment needs.
+Yes, all gear and equipment necessary to serve as a WSP trooper is provided to you, including your firearms, uniform, patrol vehicle, and other equipment needs.

 Yes, WSP troopers are issued take-home cars